 Recognizing the breadth of their heritage, Westmont students explore a variety of the branches of human knowledge and inquiry.
 Such exploration necessarily involves choice.
 In choosing courses, students will encounter the modes of inquiry and ways of thinking of some disciplines and not others.
 But the array of options within the General Education program ensures that in reaching out to a wide variety of specific branches, each student will grasp something of the rich diversity of human learning as an organic whole.
-By becoming familiar with the vocabularies and types of questions asked in several disciplines, students equip themselves to be members of an increasingly global and diverse intellectual community.
+By becoming familiar with the vocabularies and types of questions asked in several disciplines, students equip themselves to responsibly participate in increasingly diverse local and global communities.

 Students encounter their heritage through courses labeled Common Contexts, Common Inquiries, and Common Skills.
 Each Common Contexts class grounds students in a body of material and explicitly invites them into an understanding of the Christian liberal arts.
 Each Common Inquiries class empowers students to explore the knowledge, methodologies, and modes of inquiry of a given discipline.
-Each Common Skills class encourages students to develop their verbal, quantitative, or physical dexterity.
+Common Skills and Emphases classes encourage students to develop their verbal, quantitative, or physical dexterity, or to see major areas of thought and experience through a certain lenses, such as biblical justice and reconciliation in a fallen world.

 As they grow deeper in the common ground they share with other members of the community, Westmont students also master the methods and knowledge of their chosen majors.
 But a Christian liberal arts education is more than an intellectual exercise; students must incarnate their emerging maturity in competent and compassionate action.
 Living out what one has learned not only embodies the liberal arts tradition, which has always sought to produce informed and capable citizens, but also the Christian tradition, in which faith is demonstrated through works.

 Reflecting the rich diversity of creation, such blossoming may take many different forms.
 It may emerge from and be demonstrated within the student's major field of study, or within academic work outside the major.
 Students demonstrate the capability not just to know but to do, not just to study but to perform, not just to speak clearly but to communicate cross-culturally, not just to recognize right but to enact justice.
 A student completing general education and a major field of study leaves Westmont ready to live out the good news of Christ and the empowerment of education.
 However difficult it may be to acquire, a Christian liberal arts education exists to be given away, graciously and generously, in a lifetime of competent, compassionate service to God and to others.